Follow our step-by-step tutorial. You will be able to set Facebook Conversion API up on Shopify - all by yourself without an app or an expert.

 That's where Facebook Conversion API comes in to help you properly track, attribute, and improve your Facebook marketing performance.
 Here, you'll see how to set it up on Shopify.

-You can check our Facebook Conversion API - Shopify page if you want to learn more about how it works and what the differences are between FB CAPI and FB Pixel.
+You can check our complete guide to Shopify & Facebook Pixel page if you want to learn more about how it works and what the differences are between FB CAPI and FB Pixel.

 Required steps before setting up FB CAPI on Shopify